-\textbf{Joint Inference (JI)}: We directly adopt Net-T-predicted trimap as one input for Net-M. The soft segmentation input is generated by erosion on unknown and foreground of groundtruth trimap with 20 pixels and followed by a Gaussian Blur.
-In Fig.~\ref{netm}, the raw alpha estimation of Net-M is far away from impressive except the unknown region.
+\textbf{Joint Inference (JI)}: Joint Inference is Net-T and Net-M collaborative testing by adopting Net-T-predicted trimap as one input of Net-M. Since 1) categories of foreground objects of synthesized matting datasets may not match segmentation datasets; 2) background objects may have the same category as foreground and can also be salient, salient/segmentation models may not be suitable for coarse segmentation generation.
+Therefore, JI setting here is for synthesized datasets (For real data, we provide transfer approach in Real World Human Data part of section 4.2.2.).
+The soft segmentation input for testing is generated by erosion on \textit{initial segmentation} derived from \textit{synthesized ground-truth trimap} with 20 pixels and followed by a Gaussian Blur.
+In Fig.~\ref{netm}, raw alpha estimation of Net-M is far away from impressive except unknown region.
 Hence, we propose two fusion methods to solve this.
 One is probability-based soft fusion, another is region-based hard fusion.
-For soft fusion, we use region probabilities Net-T estimates to reconstruct final alpha $\alpha_r$ from predicted alpha $\alpha_p$~\cite{chen2018semantic} as $\alpha_{r}=(1-U_p)\frac{F_p}{F_p+B_p}+U_{p}\alpha_p$, $U_p=1-(F_p+B_p)$ and $\alpha_{r}=F_p+U_{p}\alpha_p$ where $U_p$, $F_p$, and $B_p$ are probabilities of each pixel belonging to the unknown, foreground, and background regions severally.
-For hard fusion, we reset trimap-predicted foreground and background to 255 and 0 on the alpha prediction respectively.
+For soft fusion, we use region probabilities estimated by Net-T to reconstruct final alpha $\alpha_r$ from predicted alpha $\alpha_p$~\cite{chen2018semantic} as $\alpha_{r}=(1-U_p)\frac{F_p}{F_p+B_p}+U_{p}\alpha_p$, $U_p=1-(F_p+B_p)$ and $\alpha_{r}=F_p+U_{p}\alpha_p$, where $U_p$, $F_p$, and $B_p$ are probabilities of each pixel belonging to unknown/foreground/background regions severally.
+For hard fusion, we reset trimap-predicted foreground (background) to 255 (0) on predicted alpha.